tblakearmstrong/CaseStudy2DDS/README.md

 DDS Wine Quality Group Project<br/>
 Zainab Anwar &amp; Blake Armstrong<br/>
-Check out the YouTube video for our analysis here: https://youtu.be/AoVrR3_DEDY
+Check out the YouTube video for our analysis here: https://youtu.be/AoVrR3_DEDY Check out the Shiny App for our analysis here: https://barms.shinyapps.io/DDS_CaseStudy2/

 # About the Project